MajaMarius/Install_OpenSSH_on_Windows/README.md

 If the service sshd did not started automaticaly reboot the windows machine or go to C:\Program Files\OpenSSH\usr\sbin\ and execute 'sshd.exe' file

-If you have connecion problems open the firewall for sshd.exe to allow inbound SSH connections
+If you have connection problems, in windows cmd exectue following command to open the firewall for sshd.exe to allow inbound SSH connections

 ```
 New-NetFirewallRule -Name sshd -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22

 ```
 Note: New-NetFirewallRule is for Windows 2012 and above servers only.
 If you're on a client desktop machine (like Windows 10) or Windows 2008 R2 and below, try: